 High Bill Concerns

-The AVERAGE amount billed to each residential customer increased 6.2% year over year.
-This increase was due to an increase in average energy usage in 2018.
+The AVERAGE amount billed to each residential customer decreased by 2.7% year over year due to a decrease in average energy usage in 2019.

 What is a Degree Day?